stonerlab/stonerplots/docs/source/savedfigure.rst

         fig, ax = plt.subplots()
         ax.plot(x_data, y_data)

-In this case, the stylesheet is switched to the default "stoner" style, the format to save the file in is determined from the filename to be a PNG file, and the open figure will be saved to the current working directory as "example.png".
+In this case, the stylesheet is switched to the default "stoner" style.
+The format to save the file is determined from the filename, resulting in a PNG file.
+The open figure will then be saved to the current working directory as "example.png".
 The figure that was created will be left open at the end of the run.

 If you don't specify a filename, then :py:class:`SavedFigure` will look for a label for your figures (set with